mediapop/terraform-aws-route53-alias/README.md

 # Terraform Route53 alias
-*This ansible role is created and maintained by [Media Pop](https://www.mediapop.co), a software consultancy.
+*This terraform module is maintained by [Media Pop](https://www.mediapop.co), a software consultancy.
 Hire us to solve your DevOps challenges.*

 Terraform module to simplify creating aliased A (IPv4) and AAAA (IPv6) records across a list of records.